All Points Medical Waste Blog

 How to dispose of your EpiPen

-First of all, it’s important to stay on top on your EpiPen prescription so that you are never caught in a situation where you need it and it has expired.
-The medicine in EpiPens only stays fresh for one year, so be sure you mark your calendar to ensure you refill your prescription before it expires.
+First of all, it’s important to stay on top on your EpiPen prescription.
+Be sure that you are never caught in a situation where you need it and it has expired.
+The medicine in EpiPens only stays fresh for one year.
+So be sure you mark your calendar to ensure you refill your prescription before it expires.
 If you’ve used it, it has expired or was left in a hot car, it’s time for a replacement and to dispose of it safely.
 The first thing to do is to make sure it is inside its protective case.
 Even if you have used it, the needle should never be exposed.

 Here are some options for safe disposal: